AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

 Some architectures rely on making calls to AEM as a Cloud Service from an application hosted on a server outside of AEM infrastructure.
 For example, a mobile application that calls a server, which then makes API requests to AEM as a Cloud Service.

 The server-to-server flow is described below, along with a simplified flow for development.
-The AEM as a Cloud Service [developer console](development-guidelines.md#crxde-lite-and-developer-console) is used to generate tokens needed for the authentication process.
+The AEM as a Cloud Service [Developer Console](development-guidelines.md#crxde-lite-and-developer-console) is used to generate tokens needed for the authentication process.

 ## The Server-to-server Flow {#the-server-to-server-flow}